 But do your piano kids actually know how to listen to music?
 How to get past the passive state of simply listening and truly hear what is happening in their music?
 Teaching piano kids how to listen to music simply requires giving them the tools and the know-how.
 And the spin-offs of having trained listeners will be noticeable in their own playing.

 Print this Easter-themed piano game by clicking here for the game board and the card pack.
-Then, tune into your favourite CD (or head on over to Songza.com and type in any classical composer into the search bar) and get ready to have some fun!
+Then, tune into your google music or youtube and get ready to have some fun!

 How to play: